6 Research Project: Pigments in Plants (UV-vis version)

 Your instructor will provide more information about the method closer to the time of the experiment.

-2. Dissolve each of your samples in ~1.2 mL of ethanol using a transfer pipet.
+- Dissolve each of your samples in ~1.2 mL of ethanol using a transfer pipet and cap it tightly to prevent evaporation.

-• Be sure to use a new pipet for each sample so that you don’t contaminate the ethyl acetate stock bottle with your pigments.
+- Be sure to use a new pipet for each sample so that you don’t contaminate the ethanol stock bottle with your pigments.

-5. Peak pick your spectrum to determine the exact wavelength at the
+- Peak pick your spectrum to determine the exact wavelength at the maximum absorbances of your sample.

-7. Remove your cuvette from the spectrometer, dump out the liquid into the waste flask next to the spectrometer and rinse out the cuvette 3x with ~2 mL of ethanol each time.
+- Remove your cuvette from the spectrometer, dump out the liquid into the sink and rinse out the cuvette 3x with ~2 mL of ethanol each time.

-9. Make a PDF of all of your spectra by going to “reports”, checking the “add graph” box next to your spectra, clicking on “Preview”, then selecting “print to PDF” and email the PDF to yourself.
+- Make a PDF of all of your spectra by clicking on the “stop” button at the top right of the window, clicking on “report”, going to “Layout”, checking the “graph” box, clicking on the print button (looks like a tiny printer), then selecting “print to PDF” and email the PDF to yourself.

 Sharing of Data